go-spatial/tegola-example-data/README.md

 # tegola-example-data

-data referenced from the tegola.io docs
+Data referenced from the tegola.io docs.